secureblue/secureblue.github.io/content/CONTRIBUTING.md

 ### Making changes

 Configuration is stored in `recipes` folder in form of YAML files.
 Other files to be added to the image are stored in `files`. `common` holds pluggable modules to add to your custom image. `general` and `securecore` hold configs for the desktop and server images, respectively.
-Documentation for modules can be found [here](https://blue-build.org/learn/getting-started/).
+Modules are detailed in [BlueBuild's documentation](https://blue-build.org/learn/getting-started/).

 ### Building